-- Social Media – If you find you spend money while scrolling through Instagram or other social media limit usage, remove apps from your phone or charge your phone away from your bed or nightstand.
+- Social Media: If you find you spend money while scrolling through Instagram or other social media limit usage, remove apps from your phone, or charge your phone away from your bed or nightstand.
 Remember that social media has a purpose, to get you to buy things.
-If you’re on social media and have the urge to buy, close the app, take a deep breath, count to 10.
+If you’re on social media and have the urge to buy, close the app, take a deep breath, and count to 10.

 4. Change Spending Habits

-When you are moving to a debt-free life, you’ll need to change spending habits.
-So often, when we’re out shopping, we are not paying attention.
-We only needed toothpaste and a gallon of milk, but left with a shopping cart of clothes and toys.
+When moving to a debt-free life, you’ll need to change your spending habits.
+So often, we are not paying attention when we're out shopping.
+We only needed toothpaste and a gallon of milk but left with a shopping cart of clothes and toys.
 Shopping with a goal in mind is helpful to keep on track.
-List making is another way to bring mindfulness into your shopping experience.
+List-making is another way to bring mindfulness into your shopping experience.

 Additional ways to change your spending habits include:

-- Grocery Shopping – Start menu planning for the week and make a detailed shopping list.
-If possible, don’t shop with kids.
+- Grocery Shopping: Start menu planning for the week and make a detailed shopping list.
+If possible, don’t shop with the kids.
 Online grocery shopping is an excellent way to keep you out of the store and your cupboards stocked.